Albert White (basketball): Professional career

 White was drafted in the 1999 CBA draft by the Sioux Falls Skyforce.
 During the first year, he was a CBA All-rookie selection.
 He spent the 1999–2000 and some of the 2000–01 season with the Sioux Falls Skyforce.
 He also spent some of 2000–01 and 2001–02 with the Florida Sea Dragons of the USBL.
 During the 2001–02 he spent part of the year with the USBL's Oklahoma Storm and the Brighton Bears of the British Basketball League (BBL).
 During the 2002–03 regular season as a member of the Rockford Lightning, he finished fourth in the CBA in scoring and seventh in offensive rebounds.
 That season he was named to the All-CBA second team.
 During the 2003–04 season he played for the Incheon ET Land Black Slamer of the Korean Basketball League (KBL).
 During 2005, he played with the Detroit Pros of the IBL.
 During the 2007–08 season he led the Pittsburgh Xplosion to the playoffs.
 In 33 regular season games he averaged 12.6 points and 4.8 rebounds for the 18–15 team.

+White won a CBA championship with the Lawton-Fort Sill Cavalry in 2009.

-He has also played in the National Superior Basketball of Puerto Rico, Liga Profesional de Baloncesto (LPB) of Venezuela and in various leagues in Italy.
+White has also played in the National Superior Basketball of Puerto Rico, Liga Profesional de Baloncesto (LPB) of Venezuela and in various leagues in Italy.
 Over the course of his professional career he was selected as an All-star or All-league player in the CBA, BBL, KBL and IBL.
 He has been part of Championship teams in the USBL in 2002, CBA in 2003 and LPB in 2007.

 On October 21, 2011, it was announced that White had made the final twelve-man roster for the National Basketball League of Canada's London Lightning.
 He has since been placed on the inactive reserve list.